 Health Benefit 4.
 Your skin will thank you.

 If you haven’t noticed, collagen tends to benefit the parts of the body it makes up.
 Considering it makes up 70% of our skin, it’s no surprise that supplementing with collagen can contribute to improving skin quality.
-Collagen helps fight signs of aging, from reducing wrinkles, smoothing out puffiness and scars, and decreasing cellulite for softer, youthful skin.
+Collagen helps fight signs of aging, from helping in reducing wrinkles, smoothing out puffiness and scars, and helping decreasing cellulite for softer, youthful skin.
 Skin elasticity and moisture improves significantly.
 Collagen is your skin’s best friend.

 Health Benefit 5.
 You’ll feel lighter on your feet, before and after your workouts!

 Bovine collagen provides a great source of protein which can help in pre or post workouts.
 The Type I and III collagens that make up bovine collagen will help you feel a dramatic improvement in muscle recovery.
 Collagen helps to build muscle and in repairing tissue.
 Your tendons and ligaments are well-supported if you consume bovine collagen before and after you exercise – that means you’ll recover faster after exerting your body physically in any way.
 While on the topic of exercise, collagen also helps spare other proteins when your blood sugar is low.
-This means that when you need energy to burn and you have low blood sugar, collagen serves as a great substitute, sparing those important muscle tissues from use.
-Additionally, bovine collagen protein can help to keep you full longer which is helpful for those seeking to lose weight.
+This means that when you need energy to burn and you have low blood sugar, collagen may serve as a great substitute, sparing those important muscle tissues from use.
+Additionally, bovine collagen protein may help to keep you full longer which is helpful for those seeking to lose weight.